Copyright and IP

 When you work with us we will ask you to sign our Terms and Conditions.
-Our T’s & C’s are designed to give you the confidence and peace of mind that there will be no nasty surprises when you work with us.
-We are making the video for you, and want you to able to use it in the way that you intend to without additional or unexpected cost, claim or complication.
+Our T’s & C’s are designed to give you the confidence and peace of mind that there will be no nasty surprises.
+We’re making the content for you, and want you use it without additional or unexpected costs, claim, or complication.

-When you commission another person or organisation to create a work for you, the first legal owner of copyright is the person or organisation that created the work, and not you the commissioner.
+When you commission another person or organisation to create a work for you, the first legal owner of copyright is the person or organisation that created the work.
+It is not the commissioner.

 Our agreement with a client confirms that they will have licence to use the work for the purpose for which it was commissioned, with no end to that license.

-(i.e. You commission us to paint you a painting; we’ll make that painting for you, it’s not for anyone else, once you have it we’re never going to ask for it back or ask for more money)
+For example, you commission us to paint you a painting.
+It’s not for anyone else and once you have it we’re never going to ask for it back or ask for more money!

 Our terms were designed to confirm to our clients that the work we produce will be theirs to use in the way that they have outlined to us, without inhibition, ongoing costs or rights claims.

 Clearly agreed licence terms protect the client and protect us.
-For example: we may negotiate a music licence based on the understanding that a client’s video is to be used on their website.
-The client then uses that film in presentations, or on youtube, that’s fine as our license agreement will cover that use and protect them if someone challenges it’s use.
-But if a client later uses that same video on a DVD which they sell on, or as a TV commercial, the use of the music alone would now be in breach of the music licence that we had originally arranged for the intended use of the video.
-The musicians, label and sound recordist would all now be entitled to additional payments as their work was used on television to promote a product or service, or in the example of the DVD their work is now being re-sold and the client just unwittingly became a music distributor or at worst a ‘pirate’ which they’ll pay handsomely for !
+For example, we may negotiate a music licence based on the understanding that a client’s video is to be used on their website.
+The client then uses that film in presentations, or on youtube, that’s fine as our license agreement will cover that use and protect them if someone challenges its use.

 What does all of this mean?